Khushang49/Docker/Docker_Basics/Docker_Intro.md

 #docker logs containername or id

-How to check memory utilized by Container
+How to check process by Container

 #docker top contaner name or ID